DON’T MISS

 In 1926, Echo Continental, the trade magazine of the automobile parts manufacturer Continental AG, reported on a new innovation in public transport: the triple-decker bus.
 The magazine even released a fake image of the bus.

 Five years later, one Berlin newspaper decided to take the joke even further and published a photo of a quadruple-decker bus, claiming it to be the world’s first and only four-story bus.
 The prank was so convincing that several local bus officers received calls from interested residents, while several bus depots were broken into by people desperately trying to catch a glimpse of this automotive marvel.
-The newspaper itself was also inundated with messages from people asking questions like how fast the bus could travel or how it managed to manoeuvre under bridges and tram lines.
+The newspaper itself was also inundated with messages from people asking questions, such as how fast the bus could travel or how it managed to manoeuvre under bridges and tram lines.

 Humankind’s mastery of the skies

 On April Fool’s Day 1934, the Berliner Illustrirte Zeitung printed a photograph of a man flying through the use of a contraption that was powered by his breath.
-The photo was so convincing it caused major publications, including The Daily Mirror and The New York Times, to run genuine stories, explaining that a German pilot, named Erich Kocher, was able to fly by simply using the power of his lungs.
+The photo was so convincing that it caused major publications, including The Daily Mirror and The New York Times, to run genuine stories explaining that a German pilot, named Erich Kocher, was able to fly by simply using the power of his lungs.

 The original Berliner Illustrirte Zeitung article reported that the device worked by triggering a chemical reaction that extracted carbon dioxide from the pilot’s breath and used it to power a small motor.
 The American newspapers saw the picture and, without checking its authenticity or the original article, reported that the contraption strapped to Kocher’s chest simply allowed him to blow into a box, which would turn propellers and send him flying through the air.